awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs.container.md

 The AWS Elastic Beanstalk Node\.js platform is a set of [platform versions](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.nodejs) for Node\.js web applications that  run behind an nginx proxy server\.

 Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment\.
-You can configure environment variables needed by your application and enable log rotation to Amazon S3\.
+You can configure environment variables needed by your application, enable log rotation to Amazon S3, and map folders in your application source that contain static files to paths served by the proxy server\.

 Configuration options are available in the Elastic Beanstalk console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
 To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

-You can [include a `Package.json` file](nodejs-platform-packagejson.md) in your source bundle to install packages during deployment, to provide a start command, and to specify the Node\.js version you want your application to use\.
+You can [include a `Package.json` file](nodejs-platform-dependencies.md#nodejs-platform-packagejson) in your source bundle to install packages during deployment, to provide a start command, and to specify the Node\.js version you want your application to use\.
 You can include an [`npm-shrinkwrap.json` file](nodejs-platform-shrinkwrap.md) to lock down dependency versions\.

 The Node\.js platform includes a proxy server to serve static assets, forward traffic to your application, and compress responses\.
 You can [extend or override the default proxy configuration](nodejs-platform-proxy.md) for advanced scenarios\.

-**Note**
-Configuring the proxy to serve static files is supported only on Amazon Linux AMI platform versions \(preceding Amazon Linux 2\)\.

 You can add a `Procfile` to your source bundle to specify the command that starts your application, as the following example shows\.
 This feature replaces the legacy `NodeCommand` option in the `aws:elasticbeanstalk:container:nodejs` namespace\.